sohowillycow/GET/README.md

 ## Disclaimer

-This tool is provided "as is" without warranty of any kind, either expressed or implied.
-By using this tool, you agree that:

-1. **Usage Responsibility**: You are solely responsible for how you use this tool and any consequences that may arise from its use.
+By using this WAF Testing Tool (hereinafter referred to as "the Tool"), you must read, understand, and agree to the following disclaimer.
+If you do not agree with any part of this disclaimer, please do not use this Tool.

+1. **Authorized Use Only**
+   - This Tool is intended solely for legitimate security testing and research purposes
+   - Testing must only be conducted with explicit authorization from system owners
+   - Unauthorized testing is illegal and may result in severe legal consequences
+   - Users must obtain and maintain proper documentation of authorization

+2. **Risk Warning**
+   - This Tool may cause adverse effects on target systems, including but not limited to:
+     * Service interruption
+     * Performance degradation
+     * System instability
+   - Users must evaluate and accept all risks associated with using this Tool
+   - Testing should be conducted in appropriate test environments when possible

+3. **Liability Limitations**
-2. **No Liability**: The developers and contributors of this tool shall not be liable for any damages, including but not limited to:
+   - The developers and contributors of this Tool shall not be liable for:
-   - Direct or indirect damage to target systems
+     * Any direct or indirect damages
-   - Data loss or corruption
+     * Data loss or corruption
-   - Service interruption
+     * Service interruptions
+     * Legal consequences
-   - Any other damages resulting from the use of this tool
+     * Any other damages or losses arising from the use of this Tool

-3. **Legal Compliance**: Users must:
+4. **Legal Compliance**
-   - Comply with all applicable laws and regulations
+   - Users must comply with all applicable local, national, and international laws
-   - Obtain necessary permissions before testing
-   - Use this tool only for legitimate security testing purposes

-4. **No Guarantee**: The developers do not guarantee that:
-   - The tool will meet your specific requirements
-   - The tool will be error-free
+   - The Tool must not be used for any illegal purposes
+   - Users are responsible for understanding and following relevant regulations
+   - Any illegal use is strictly prohibited and automatically voids any rights to use the Tool

+5. **Prohibited Uses**
+   - Attacking unauthorized systems
-   - Results will be accurate or reliable
+   - Malicious destruction or disruption

-5. **Intended Use**: This tool is designed for security professionals and system administrators to test their own systems or systems they have permission to test.
+   - Any form of illegal activities
+   - Testing systems without proper authorization
+   - Using the Tool to cause intentional harm

+6. **No Warranty**
+   - The Tool is provided "AS IS" without any warranty of any kind
+   - No guarantee of:
+     * Merchantability
+     * Fitness for a particular purpose
+     * Accuracy of results
+     * Error-free operation
+     * Meeting specific requirements

+7. **User Responsibility**
+   - Users are solely responsible for:
+     * All actions taken using this Tool
+     * Consequences of their testing activities
+     * Maintaining proper authorization
+     * Protecting test data and results
+     * Reporting security issues responsibly

+Using this Tool indicates your acceptance of all terms in this disclaimer.
+If you disagree with any terms, you must not use this Tool.

 ## License